-We are the beneficiary of financial guarantees on non-agency securities held in our investment portfolio and on non-agency securities that have been resecuritized to include a Fannie Mae guaranty and sold to third parties.
-Table 62 displays the total unpaid principal balance of guaranteed non-agency securities in our portfolio as of December 31, 2012 and 2011.
+We are the beneficiary of non-governmental financial guarantees on non-agency securities held in our retained mortgage portfolio and on non-agency securities that have been resecuritized to include a Fannie Mae guaranty and sold to third parties.
+Table 59 displays the total unpaid principal balance of guaranteed non-agency securities in our retained mortgage portfolio as of December 31, 2013 and 2012.

-Table 62: Unpaid Principal Balance of Financial Guarantees
+Table 59: Unpaid Principal Balance of Financial Guarantees

-As of Dec ember 31,
+As of Dec cember 31,

-2012 2011
+2013 2012

 (Dollars i in millions)

-Alt-A private-label securities \$ 928 \$1,279
+Alt-A private-label securities \$ 511 \$ 928

-Subprime private-label securities 1,264 1,398
+Subprime private-label securities 868 1,264

-Mortgage revenue bonds 4,374 4,931
+Mortgage revenue bonds 3,911 4,374

-Other mortgage-related securities 292 317
+Other mortgage-related securities 264 292

-Non mortgage-related securities.
-46

-Total \$ 6,858 \$7,971
+Total \$ 5,554 \$ 6,858

-With the exception of Ambac Assurance Corporation ("Ambac"), none of our financial guarantor counterparties has failed to repay us for claims under guaranty contracts.
-Based on the stressed financial condition of our non-governmental financial guarantor counterparties, we believe that all but one of these counterparties may not be able to fully meet their obligations to us in the future.
-Pursuant to a court order, effective August 31, 2012, Ambac pays 25% on all filed claims that are valid.
-Ambac provided coverage on \$3.0 billion, or 44%, of our total non-governmental guarantees, as of December 31, 2012.
-We model our securities without assuming the benefit of non-governmental financial guarantees.
-We then adjust results for those external financial guarantees from guarantors that we determine are creditworthy, although we continue to seek collection of any amounts due to us from all counterparties.
-As of December 31, 2012, when modeling our securities for impairments we did not assume the benefit of external financial guarantees from any non-governmental counterparties.
-See "Note 5, Investments in Securities" for a further discussion of our model methodology and key inputs used to determine other-than-temporary-impairment.
+With the exception of Ambac Assurance Corporation ("Ambac"), which is operating under a deferred payment obligation and is making cash payments equal to 25% of the claim, none of our remaining non-governmental financial guarantor counterparties has failed to repay us for claims under guaranty contracts.
+However, based on the stressed financial condition of many of these counterparties, we are expecting full cash payment from only two of the non-governmental financial guarantors and we are uncertain of the level of payments we will ultimately receive from the remaining counterparties.
+Ambac provided coverage on \$2.5 billion, or 46%, of our total non-governmental financial guarantees as of December 31, 2013.
+When assessing our securities for impairment, we consider the benefit of non-governmental financial guarantees from those guarantors that we determine are creditworthy, although we continue to seek collection of any amounts due to us from all counterparties.
+See "Note 5, Investments in Securities" for a further discussion of our model methodology and key inputs used to determine other-than-temporary impairments.

-We are also the beneficiary of financial guarantees included in securities issued by Freddie Mac, the federal government and its agencies that totaled \$27.3 billion as of December 31, 2012 and \$31.4 billion as of December 31, 2011.
+We are also the beneficiary of financial guarantees included in securities issued by Freddie Mac, the federal government and its agencies that totaled \$22.5 billion as of December 31, 2013 and \$27.3 billion as of December 31, 2012.